-A search engine link provider receives content of a document from a remote computer.
-Topics for the content are identified and search terms are generated based on the topics.
+A search-engine link provider receives the content of a document from a remote computer.
+Topics for the content are identified, and search terms are generated based on the topics.
 Search engine links are generated based on the search terms.

-The page owner might mark certain parts of a page as available for receiving embedded search-engine links.
-On a page that includes a text article, a navigation bars, sidebars and a footer section, for instance, those tags might be set up only to mark the article as the section that should have search-engine links embedded within it.
+The page owner might mark certain parts of a page as available for receiving embedded search links.
+On a page that includes a text article, navigation bars, sidebars, and a footer section, for instance, those tags might be set up only to mark the article as the section that should have embedded search links embedded within it.
 Or the page could be marked so that links could be placed in the whole document.

-The patent says that pages that allow embedding of search engine links might be identified by Google when it crawls the Web, but I think it’s more likely that anyone who wants to participate in this would signup for it, like they would to participate in Google’s Adsense.
+The patent says that pages that allow embedding of search engine links might be identified by Google when it crawls the Web.
+Still, I think it’s more likely that anyone who wants to participate in this would signup for it like they would to participate in Google’s Adsense.

-If Google finds a page that allows such embedding, it might analyze the content of the page to identify terms on the page that are appropriate for embedded links, using techniques such as keyword extraction and frequency analysis.
-It might look at the text on a page, as well as images, audio, and video.
-For example, if the text on a page is about a pet show, and mentions dogs and cats, and has a number of images of dogs and cats, the links generated for the page might involve pets, dogs, and cats.
+If Google finds a page that allows such embedding, it might analyze the page’s content to identify terms on the page that are appropriate for embedded links, using techniques such as keyword extraction and frequency analysis.
+It might look at the text on a page and images, audio, and video.
+For example, if the text on a page is about a pet show, and mentions dogs and cats, and has many images of dogs and cats, the links generated for the page might involve pets, dogs, and cats.

-If only a portion of a page has been designated by the page author as being open to having embedded links, the search engine might still look at the other sections of the page to determine which topics and terms are appropriate for those links.
+If the page author has designated only a portion of a page as being open to having embedded links, the search engine might still look at the other sections of the page to determine which topics and terms are appropriate for those links.

-The generated search terms might include terms that appear in the content of the page, and terms that don’t.
-So, the page about cats and dogs might include search terms related to specific breeds mentioned on the page, and it may include links to things like “dog food,” which may not have been specifically included within the content of the page.
+The generated search terms might include terms that appear in the page’s content, and terms that don’t.
+So, the page about cats and dogs might include search terms related to specific breeds mentioned on the page, and it may include links to things like “dog food,” which may not have been specifically included within the page’s content.